Injured in a Pedestrian Accident?

-SAFE and Carpey Law would like to thank the thousands of supporters who signed the petition, came to township meetings and fundraising events to show support and helped to make this happen.
+SAFE and Carpey Law would like to thank the thousands of supporters who signed the petition, came to township meetings and fundraising events to show support, and helped to make this happen.

 The real credit, however, for this amazing accomplishment goes to the Rearick family for their unrelenting devotion to this cause which stemmed from their personal tragedy.

-Actual construction of the sidewalks along New Falls Road is set to begin in 2017.
+The actual construction of the sidewalks along New Falls Road is set to begin in 2017.